angrykoala/wendigo/README.md

 Returns true if the first element matching the given selector (checkbox) is checked.
 If the value is not a checkbox and doesn't have checked property set, it will return undefined.
 Throws if no element is found.

 **text(selector)**
 Returns an array with the texts of the elements matching the given selector.
+Returns the same value as element innerText property.

 ```js
 const texts = await browser.text("p"); // ["My First Paragraph", "My Second Paragraph"]